Zahed Subhan - Drexel University

-An exceptional entrepreneur, instructor, and innovator with an extraordinary record in business creation and corporate endeavors, an advanced educational background, and proven dynamic leadership, collegiate instruction, and lecturing capabilities.
+An exceptional entrepreneur, educator, and innovator with an extraordinary record in business creation and corporate endeavors, an advanced educational and research background, and proven dynamic leadership, university instruction, and lecturing capabilities.

 Cullowhee, North Carolina

-“Hands down the best professor l've ever had.”
+“Hands down the best professor I've ever had.”

-“Teacher is really good, best class l've taken so far at Western.”
+“Teacher is really good, the best class I've taken so far at Western.”

 “I like how Professor Hayes involves the class for most of the class sessions. lt helps keep me focused on the material.”